 Where Can You Find Turmeric?

 Now, how can you get your hands on this spice?
-Well, you can certainly go to India and farm it, then process it yourself; but I figure that would be too time-consuming.
-So, here are four most common ways to get your hands on some processed turmeric for inflammation alleviation.
+Well, you can certainly go to India and farm it, then process it yourself, but I figure that would be too time-consuming.
+So, here are the four most common ways to get your hands on some processed turmeric for inflammation alleviation.

 You can find it in any store.
 Turmeric powder is a very common spice, and you can find it in any supermarket, sitting right there in the spice aisle.
 Turmeric gives food an earthy, slightly bitter flavor, and is even suggested as a great alternative to salt when cooking.

 This one might be a little harder to find, but, in India, it’s a very common thing.
-Turmeric paste is made using oils or even water (curcumin is insoluble in water) and turmeric powder to create a paste that is applied onto the skin directly.
+Turmeric paste is made using oils or even water (curcumin is insoluble in water) and turmeric powder to create a paste that is applied to the skin directly.
 The oil helps the skin absorb curcumin, which has a great effect on all kinds of skin inflammations and even joint pain.